-Having a pet can improve your Aging In Place experience.
+Are you wondering how you are going to care for your pet as you age in place?
 Are you wondering if you should adopt a pet as you age in place?
 This guide will help you decide on the best choice for you.

 We cover some of the many mobility options and opportunities that help seniors maintain their independence.